 As spread betting is commission-free (the charges are built into the spread and overnight fee), it’s easy to become complacent about which broker you use.

 Tight spreads and low financing charges are the key to efficient trading.
 If you are jobbing in and out of positions every day, trading with a broker that offers even slightly tighter spreads can increase your profits by up to 20%.

-For more information on the brokers read our guide to the best spread betting platforms.
+- For more information on spread betting brokers, read our guide to the best spread betting platforms.